AlphaCloudX/Operating-Systems-Memory-Allocation-Debugger/README.md

 ## **Notes**
 - If a file is missing, the script will warn and continue.
 Make sure you compile your code!
-- If the bash file gives permission issues, simply type in `chmod +x runTests.sh` to allow the script to execute.

 Happy testing!